sonix14/spbpu_labs/README.md

 # spbpu_labs
-Here are some of my works in C++ for the university program:)
+Here are some of my works in C++, Python for the university program:)